Aaaaaaaahhhhhhhh!!

 Pinnocchio (1940)

 I was never a huge fan of the premise of this movie.
 I also wasn't scared by the whole thing.
 What got me when I was little, that still gets me now is Pleasure Island.
-I've never liked this movie because it just scared me and made me really sad when all the boys turned into donkies and became slaves.
-It's actually a convincing PSA for anti smoking and drinking but it's also considered one of the most distrubing disney moments ever.
+I've never liked this movie because it just scared me and made me really sad when all the boys turned into donkeys and became slaves.
+It's actually a convincing PSA for anti smoking and drinking but it's also considered one of the most disturbing Disney moments ever.

 (I give this movie credit where credit's due.
 I've watched the whole thing before but Pleasure Island will never fail to bother me)